Silver Plan – Affordable Care Act (Obamacare)

 The Affordable Care Act, sometimes called the ACA, defines four new types of health insurance plans for individuals and families.
 The four types of plans, ranked from most expensive out-of-pocket costs for consumers to the least, are: Bronze, Silver, Gold, and Platinum.
-All of these plans will all offer the same minimum of benefits.
+All of these plans will offer the same minimum of benefits.
 These minimum benefits are determined by the federal and state government and must be included in a plan regardless of any additional benefits the plan decides to include.

 For an insurance company to participate in an exchange, i.e. a state-run marketplace offering Affordable Care Act plans, the company does not have to offer all four plans but it must offer at least the Silver Plan and also the Gold Plan.

 The Silver Plan has lower out-of-pocket costs than the Bronze Plan but higher out- of-pocket costs than both the Gold and Platinum Plans.
 All Silver Plans share the same minimum health benefits but the way they charge out-of-pocket costs can differ significantly.

 Based on an average person’s expected use of healthcare services, Silver Plans have the insurance company pay 70% of covered healthcare expenses.
-The remaining 30% of expenses are paid by plan out-of-pocket.
+The remaining 30% of expenses are paid out-of-pocket by the policyholder.
 These out-of-pocket expenses include deductibles, copayments, and coinsurance.
 However, the plan’s monthly premium is not included as one of these out-of-pocket costs.